Sannidh-chiliveri/I-C-Translator/README.md

 Target FPGA: (e.g., Artix-7 XC7A35T – specify if applicable)

 # 🧩 5.
 Current Status
-✅ Design Implementation
+✅ Design Implementation:
-Verilog design code successfully written and synthesized.
+1.Verilog design code successfully written and synthesized.

-RTL elaboration and implementation completed without any errors.
+2.RTL elaboration and implementation completed without any errors.

-🧪 Testbench Development
+🧪 Testbench Development:
-Testbench development is in progress.
+1.Testbench development is in progress.

-Partial code written; debugging and refinement ongoing.
+2.Partial code written; debugging and refinement ongoing.

-Incomplete or error-prone testbench code is not included to maintain clarity and quality.
+3.Incomplete or error-prone testbench code is not included to maintain clarity and quality.

-With additional time, complete verification through simulation will be achieved.
+4.With additional time, complete verification through simulation will be achieved.

 # 🔮 6.
 Future Scope
 Complete the testbench for full functional verification.